kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

       It will cause a lot of keywords to be reserved and users have to memorize those variable when writing rules.
     - Using other names like `this`, `me`, `value`, `_`.
 The name should be self-explanatory, less chance of conflict and easy to be picked up.

-- For OpenAPIv3 object types, the expression will have direct access to all the fields of the object the validator is scoped to.
+- For OpenAPIv3 object types, the expression may use field selection to access all the properties of the object the validator is scoped to, e.g. `self.field == 10`.

 - For OpenAPIv3 scalar types (integer, string & boolean), the expression will have access to the scalar data element the validator is scoped to.
 The data element will be accessible to CEL expressions via `self`, e.g. `len(self) > 10`.

 - For OpenAPIv3 list and map types, the expression will have access to the data element of the list or map.
 These will be accessible to CEL via `self`.
 The elements of a map or list can be validated using the CEL support for collections